Sheep, Beef and Cattle Research Unit , Ngā pāmu a Te Kunenga ki Pūrehuroa – te whare rangahau, Hipi, Mīti kau me te Kau

 About the farm

-A feature of the Sheep, Beef and Cattle Research Unit is Keebles Bush, a 15.5 hectare protected bush reserve considered to be one of the finest remaining examples of podocarp/broadleaf lowland forest in the Manawatū.
+A feature of the Sheep, Beef and Cattle Research Unit is Keebles Bush, a 15.5 hectare protected bush reserve considered to be 1 of the finest remaining examples of podocarp/broadleaf lowland forest in the Manawatū.

 Location & map